nicole-dwenger/cdsvisual-mnistclassification/README.md

 ### 1. Cloning the Repository and Installing Dependencies

 To run the scripts, I recommend cloning this repository and installing necessary dependencies in a virtual environment.
-The bash script `create_venv.s` can be used to create a virtual environment called venv_classification with all necessary dependencies, listed in the `requirements.tx` file The following commands can be used:
+The bash script `create_venv.sh` can be used to create a virtual environment called venv_classification with all necessary dependencies, listed in the `requirements.txt` file The following commands can be used:

 ```bash
 # cloning the repository